American Teens Are Being Trapped in Abusive 'Drug Rehab Centres'

 Josh Shipp from Lifetime TV's Teen Trouble.
 (Image via)

-If you like Army Wives, Preachers’ Daughters, Dance Moms, or any other TV show attempting to create a taxonomy of women based on the professions of their husbands, fathers, and children, then you may well have caught an episode of Teen Trouble.
-It’s a reality TV show on the Lifetime network where a guy named Josh Shipp sends “at-risk teens” to "alternative rehab centers," where they’re forced to endure emotional and physical abuse before being allowed to rejoin society.
+If you like Army Wives, Preachers’ Daughters, Dance Moms or any other TV show attempting to create a taxonomy of women based on the professions of their husbands, fathers and children, then you may well have caught an episode of Teen Trouble.
+It’s a reality TV show on the US Lifetime network where a guy named Josh Shipp sends “at-risk teens” to "alternative rehab centres", where they’re forced to endure emotional and physical abuse before being allowed to rejoin society.

-Shipp is your classic Jerry Springer brand of therapist—no real qualifications, a huge ego, and a penchant for money and entertaining TV over science and genuine psychology.
-“I’m a teen behavior specialist,” he says in the intro.
-“My approach is gritty, gutsy, and in your face.”
+Shipp is your classic Jerry Springer brand of therapist – no real qualifications, a huge ego and a penchant for money and entertaining TV over science and genuine psychology.
+“I’m a teen behaviour specialist,” he says in the intro.
+“My approach is gritty, gutsy and in your face.”

 A child at Family First Growth Camp in California is made to carry a truck tyre and screamed at until he is broken down.

-One night, Nick Quinn was roused from sleep at his home and taken to Aspen Education’s Outback program in Utah (the same program Josh Shipp sent Jacob to in episode two of Teen Trouble) because his parents caught him smoking weed.
+One night, Nick Quinn was roused from sleep at his home and taken to Aspen Education’s Outback programme in Utah (the same programme Josh Shipp sent Jacob to in episode two of Teen Trouble) because his parents caught him smoking weed.

 Once he arrived, Nick was given new clothes and survival gear, tied up and shipped into the wilderness, where he would remain for eight weeks.
 His boots were taken away at night to prevent him from escaping on the freezing cold ground.
 All of which seems a little aggressive for smoking a bit of weed.